For your Customers

 Enterprise organizations are now realizing that customer experience is going to be the game-changer in the future.
 In order to deliver and support high-quality customer service, organizations are investing in ensuring top-notch customer experience.
 Customer satisfaction has become the new yardstick for measuring an organization’s success in the service management space.
 To keep up with the game, IT support teams are now taking a customer-centric approach in service delivery by implementing industry best practices and continual process improvement techniques.
 This is also due to the high service delivery demands of customers who are either millennials or belong to gen-z.
 That being said, it is imperative that customer satisfaction surveys, polls, and feedback reports are given high significance in this transformation process.

 The Age of Artificial Intelligence (AI) is here.
-AI is already revolutionizing the way industries function.
-What was once only seen in movies and novels has now become reality - self-driving cars, PA robots, and what not.
+AI in ITSM is already revolutionizing the way industries function.
+What was once only seen in movies and novels has now become reality - self-driving cars, PA robots, and whatnot.
 Gartner Inc., a global research and advisory firm providing insights and advice for leaders in the ITSM industry, has claimed in a report that by 2020, the average person will have more conversations with bots, than with their spouse.